Tamás Lőrincz, a teacher and teacher trainer, shares his tips for tackling English phrases in and out of the classroom.

 If you don’t want to hear Katy Perry ROAR (which I find absolutely understandable), you can watch a movie with your class as well.
 Even the worst movies are potentially valuable sources of current usage, interesting twists and turns of the language.

 If you want something ready-made and reliable.
-Kieran Donaghy’s ELTon award winning Film English website gives you some fantastic opportunities to teach, practise and learn new phrases and expressions.
+Kieran Donaghy’s ELTon award winning Film English website gives you some fantastic opportunities to teach, practice and learn new phrases and expressions.

 Provided your students are digitally literate and know how to safely manage themselves online, you can help them find friends on Facebook and Twitter.
 Interacting with online friends can cause an explosion of new vocabulary, packed with up-to-date and intriguing phrases and expressions.